JaScMiller/Azure-Functions-serverless-Typescript-template-boilerplate-for-Visual-Studio-Code-/README.md

 ## Description

-This is a blank project setup for creating an Azure Functions serverless app using typescript.
-I find using Typescript functions a good solution for making an API backend easily and quickly for Angular web apps.
+This is a blank project setup for creating an Azure Functions serverless app using Typescript.
+I find using Typescript functions a good solution for making API backends easily and quickly for Angular web apps.

 I have published it as it took me a while to get things set up with this environment and I thought it could help others make a quicker start.

-It includes Visual Studio code settings that hide Javascript files, and a script that will automatically compile and run the typescript locally.
+It includes Visual Studio code settings that hide Javascript files, and a script that will automatically compile and run the Typescript locally.
 Hitting F5 in Visual Studio code will also compile the Typescript before running the functions locally.

+The code has an MIT license so feel free to start using the repository for whatever you want!

 ## Setup